 Chaplaincy Office: 343 5071, email@example.com

-You can choose to see Matt or any of our chaplains, or ask to be referred to an advisor of another faith.
-Call the main office on 343 5071 to check availability or just drop in.
+You can choose to see Anthea or one of other our chaplains, or ask to be referred to an advisor of another faith.
+Call the main office on 0113 343 5071 to check availability or just call by.

 Muslim Student Advisor – Farhat Yaqoob